MattCCC/agachainska.com/content/projects/en/GOATs.md

           Users experienced problems finding specific rewards.
         _template: text
       - title: Diagnosis
         content: "Users' attention goes straight to the content below the tab bar.
 They look for a desired reward on the overview screen and don't realise they can select specific reward category.
 After reaching the bottom of the page without finding the desired reward they seem lost and try to find the reward by clicking on 'Show all' button under featured rewards.
-Almost all participants admitted they haven't noticed the category tab bar at first.\n\_ \_ \_ \_ \_ \_ \n\nUser tap heatmaps (images showcases users actions when trying to redeem cash, half a day off and a Nutribullet):\n\n"
+Almost all participants admitted they haven't noticed the category tab bar at first.\n\_ \_ \_ \_ \_ \_\n\nUser tap heatmaps (images showcases users actions when trying to redeem cash, half a day off and a Nutribullet):\n"
         _template: text
       - title: ' '
         content: >